slro/mflod/mflod/crypto/README.md

  8. Prepend block `(100)` with IV used for encryption (generated on step 6).
     After that the full `(0) CONTENT` block was constructed.

-**NOTE**: the above steps are for illustrative purposes only!
-The actual message packet are to be expressed as an ASN.1 structure (described later).

 The reason why AES-128 was chosen over AES-256 is due to a poor design of a key schedule for a later flavor of AES (see [this article](https://www.schneier.com/blog/archives/2009/07/another_new_aes.html)).